Software Defined Receiver

 always), at least with our 4 test computers.
 Was

-clearly on the bottom of our “desirability” list.
+clearly near the bottom of our “desirability” list.

 Version 1.04 was NOT